2072/File-Grim-Reaper/ReadMe.md

 		    This option enables the detection of this bug to prevent files from appearing modified (and thus resetting their expiry) when DLS status changes.
-		    There is one caveat though: If a file is replaced with a file whose modification time is exactly one hour apart from the original file (and older than a day), the file expiry won't be reset and the file will be deleted sooner than expected.
+		    There is one caveat though: if a file is replaced with a file whose modification time is exactly one hour apart from the original file (and older than a day), the file expiry won't be reset and the file will be deleted sooner than expected.